By The Numbers: The Definitive Ride-Count Countdown of Disney & Universal’s Parks’ Lineups

 And there it stayed until 2017, when Pandora: The World of Avatar opened, adding two substiantial rides.
 Avatar Flight of Passage is the park’s unequivocal headliner, while the tranquil Na’vi River Journey is a peaceful tour through the bioluminescent jungles of the distant moon… and thus, the park’s first family dark ride, nearly two decades after opening!

 What’s next?
 Despite reaching a peak of nine rides post-Pandora, the park’s ride count slipped back by one in 2020 when Disney announced that Dinoland’s Primeval Whirl spinning carnival coaster was officially extinct.
-The troublesome (and not terribly beloved) coaster’s closure might just mark a turning point in the park’s story given that Dinoland as a whole just hasn’t gelled.
+The troublesome (and not terribly beloved) coaster’s closure clearly marked a turning point in the park’s story given that Dinoland as a whole just hasn’t gelled.

 Image: Disney